hipe/tmx/arc/doc/issues/024-NAME_ME.md

 in C against the existing would-be entities implied by M, and we do this through comparing entities (not sections).

-recall too the idea of a [#here.d] "practical match". we think we present here a conception of "practical matching" of entities to each other that is as simple as possible while still being as complicated as necessary:
+recall too the idea of a [#here.D.3] "practical match". we think we present here a conception of "practical matching" of entities to each other that is as simple as possible while still being as complicated as necessary: